deeplearning4j/deeplearning4j/quickstart.md

 mvn --version
 ```

-If you are working on a Mac, you can simply enter into the command line:
+If you are working on a Mac, you can simply enter the following into the command line:

 ``` shell
 brew install maven